 Overall the system continues to meet customer demands due to the diligence and conservation efforts of the homeowners.
-We had only one customer in penalty phase for excessive use in 2022.
+We had no customers in the penalty phase for excessive use in 2023.
 The county worked with several residents to track down and repair small leaks within their service lines.
 This continues to be a service that Benton County offers to mitigate system leaks and preserve our precious water resources.